electronicarts/gigi/readme/tutorial/tutorial.md

 Run GigiEditor.exe to launch the editor and save the technique in the **Techniques/** folder as **BoxBlur.gg**.

 The editor controls in the central grid render graph area are:
 * Drag right mouse button to pan camera.
-* Mouse wheeel to zoom in and out
+* Mouse wheel to zoom in and out
 * Press "F" to focus on the selection, or the entire graph if nothing selected.

 We are going to make a technique which takes in an input texture, blurs it, and gives the result as an output texture.
 First we'll make the textures.